aakbar5/handy-commands/ubuntu.md

 find . -type f -name "postgis"
 ```

 - Get rid of the Clock skew detected.
-Your build may be incompleted.Put timestamps on all files equal to current time
+Your build may be in-complete.
+  Put timestamps on all files equal to current time
 ```
 find . -exec touch {} \;
 ```